UPDATED AUG 18, 2020

-As the largest river in California, it undoubtedly offers choice when it comes to swimming holes.
-Paradise Beach is one of the prized free swimming spots along the river, open year-round.
+As the largest river in California, the Sacramento River is a solid spot for a swim.
+Paradise Beach is open year-round and is one of the prized free swimming areas along the river.
 But no reason to spend all day paddling when you can float.
-This river has some of the best lazy-day tubing in the state.
+This is one of the best places for lazy-day tubing in the state.

-Also intersecting with the Sacramento River, it can sometimes be hard to tell the two apart.
-The American River runs through Sacramento and is home to an abundance of wildlife and rec areas for outdoor enthusiasts.
-Most swimmers flock to Watt Avenue, but as with all river swimming be sure to check the strength of the currents before diving in.
+American River intersects with the Sacramento River, so it can sometimes be hard to tell the two apart.
+Most swimmers flock to Watt Ave., but as with all river swimming, be sure to check the strength of the currents before diving in.

-The saltiest swimming hole around, this lake is an amazing place to float for a day.
+The saltiest swimming hole around, this lake is an amazing place to go for a float.
 Just east of the Sierra, Mono Lake is best enjoyed after a few days spent in the famous Yosemite Valley.
-Trust us — you’ll welcome the swim.
-Make the trip on Tioga Pass to reach this awesome spot before heading back to the city.
+Trust us — you’ll welcome the swim post hike.
+Take Tioga Pass for a cool-down dip and insane mountain views before heading back to the city.

-This secret swimming hole will make you work to enjoy it.
-Hidden in the middle of a 6.5-mile loop hike in Pinecrest, you can expect that anyone you see on the trail is pretty much there for the same reason (though, you won’t see many people): Cleo’s Bath is the ultimate pool to lounge in, and comes with epic waterfall views.
-It’s nestled in Stanislaus National Forest, so other trails will be much busier, making this the perfect secret getaway on a hot weekend.
+You're going to have to work to get to this secret swimming hole.
+Hidden in the middle of a 6.5-mile loop hike in Pinecrest, Cleo’s Bath is the ultimate lounge pool and comes with epic waterfall views.
+It’s nestled in Stanislaus National Forest, so other trails will be much busier, making this the perfect under-the-radar getaway on a hot weekend.

 Easily the top swimming hole of East Bay, Lake Anza is a man-made rec spot just beyond Berkeley.
-Often crowded on warm days, the sandy beach make it a top place for swimming and laying out in the sun.
+Often crowded on warm days, the sandy beach make it a top place for swimming and laying out on the shore.

 The pride of Lake Tahoe, Emerald Bay is a gorgeous place to get your swim on.
-With its vibrant aquamarine waters, this part of Tahoe is just as nice as its better-known locations (it’s not exactly a secret) and an awesome place to cool off on a summer day.
+With vibrant aquamarine waters, this part of Tahoe is just as nice as its better-known locations (it’s not exactly a secret) and an awesome place to splash around on a summer day.

-McCloud is a bit of a journey for anyone coming directly from The Bay, but if you find yourself hanging out in the northern part of the state anyway, make a stop at one of the river’s three famous falls.
+McCloud is a bit of a journey for anyone coming directly from The Bay.
+But if you find yourself hanging out in the northern part of the state, make a stop at one of the river’s three famous falls.
 Upper and Lower Falls are by far the best, with upper sometimes being more secluded and cold, and lower being your typical beachy hangout.

-This place is a tubing paradise (the beer-drinking kind) but also has several amazing beaches for swimming.
-Sunset Beach is one, offering ample picnicking space and a place to launch your kayak or cool off in the hot Sonoma weather.
+This place is a tubing paradise but also has several amazing beaches for swimming.
+Sunset Beach is one, offering ample picnicking space and a place to launch your kayak.
 Too active?
-The “Secret Spot” off of Redwood Drive is the perfect place to wallow in the shallows.
+The “Secret Spot” off Redwood Dr. is the perfect for a secluded swim.